FusionAuth/fusionauth-site/README.md

 If you want to clean your Jekyll install, run `bundle exec jekyll clean`.

+### CSS changes

+This project depends on CSS from the `fusionauth-style` project.

-If you are making changes to CSS in `fusionauth-style`, do the following:
+If you are making changes to the CSS, you'll need to do the following:

 * clone that repo, make changes there on a branch
 * when your changes are done, run `sb int` which pushes up a integration build (similar to a maven snapshot) to the savant repo.